AlianurRahman/AlianurRahman/README.md

   - 👯 I’m collaborator in `keras`, `tensorflow` and looking for more collaboration.

-  - 🥅 2022 Goals: Explore the more and more research of Computer vision, Deep learning, NLP, Time Series Analysis, Audio Deep learning, Satellite Image Segmentation etc.
+  - 🥅 2022 Goals: Explore more and more research of Computer vision, Deep learning, NLP, Time Series Analysis, Audio Deep learning, Satellite Image Segmentation, etc.

   - ⚡ Fun fact: I love to code.